aio-libs/aiohttp/docs/client_reference.rst

       .. versionadded:: 2.0.8

-   :param int limit: Total number simultaneous connections.
+   :param int limit: total number simultaneous connections.
 If *limit* is
                      ``None`` the connector has no limit (default: 100).

-   :param int limit_per_host: limit for simultaneous connections to the same
+   :param int limit_per_host: limit simultaneous connections to the same
       endpoint.
 Endpoints are the same if they are have equal ``(host, port, is_ssl)`` triple.
       If *limit* is ``0`` the connector has no limit (default: 0).

-   :param aiohttp.abc.AbstractResolver resolver: Custom resolver
+   :param aiohttp.abc.AbstractResolver resolver: custom resolver
       instance to use.  ``aiohttp.DefaultResolver`` by
       default (asynchronous if ``aiodns>=1.1`` is installed).